jevakallio/crna-pull-request-preview/README.md

 ## TL;DR;

-Made by [Formidable](https://formidable.com), [appr](https://github.com/formidablelabs/appr) builds and deploys pull requests in your [create-react-native-app](https://github.com/react-community/create-react-native-app) and [Expo](https://expo.io/)-based projects, and posts a link and a QR code to your PR, so you can run the app on your device or emulator in seconds!
+[appr](https://github.com/formidablelabs/appr) builds and deploys pull requests in your [create-react-native-app](https://github.com/react-community/create-react-native-app) and [Expo](https://expo.io/)-based projects, and posts a link and a QR code to your PR, so you can run the app on your device or emulator in seconds!

 ![screenshot](pr.png)